reactive-graph/reactive-graph/docs/cli/reference/reactive-graph-client.md

 * `list-properties` — List the properties of an relation type
 * `list-extensions` — List the extensions of an relation type
 * `list-components` — List the components of an relation type
+* `get-json-schema` — Prints the JSON Schema of an relation type
 * `create` — Creates a new relation type
 * `delete` — Deletes a relation type
 * `add-property` — Adds a property to a relation type